juliamodina/julsdoodles/README.md

 Portfolio (2020-present)

 ## Introduction
 Hello!
 My name is Julia, and I am high school student interested in graphic design & digital media.
 Although I am very new to the digital design world, I enjoy creating digital art for numerous clubs and groups based at my school, which you will see many examples of in this website.
-Most of my designs are made in ProCreate!
+Most of my designs are made in [Procreate](https://procreate.art/)!
+If you are interested in a design, please email juliammodina@gmail.com!

 ### Portfolio
 Club Kaibigan PCN: Magkasama Logo (2020)